fancl20/cni-ipam-dhcp/README.md

 # dhcp plugin

-NOTE: The code is from (Official CNI DHCP Plugin)[https://github.com/containernetworking/plugins/tree/master/plugins/ipam/dhcp].
+NOTE: The code is from [Official CNI DHCP Plugin](https://github.com/containernetworking/plugins/tree/master/plugins/ipam/dhcp).
 It's modified for passing the container's name as hostname in DHCP request, enabling dns resolver binding the hostname to the container.

 ## Overview